THE LIVING COMPOSERS PROJECT

 (b.
 30 September 1972, Rouen).

-French composer of mostly stage, chamber and choral works that have been performed throughout Europe.
+French composer, now resident in Austria, of mostly stage, chamber, choral, and vocal works that have been performed in Africa, the Americas, Asia, and Europe.

-Among his honours is the Prix de la Ville de Bruxelles-Maïs in the RADIOPHON'iC sound poetry competition in Belgium (2003, for Who um).
-His music has been performed in Azerbaijan, the Czech Republic, Finland, France, Germany, Hungary, Kyrgyzstan, the Netherlands, North Macedonia, Poland, Russia, Sweden, Ukraine, and the UK.
+His music has been performed in Austria, Azerbaijan, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Kyrgyzstan, the Netherlands, North Macedonia, Norway, Poland, Russia, South Africa, Sweden, Switzerland, Ukraine, the UK, and the USA.

-He is also active in other positions.
+He has also held other posts.
 He has written numerous articles on contemporary music, as well as the book Histoire de la Musique (2002, Flammarion).
-He has served as artistic director of the collective vocal–instrumental ensemble CRWTH since 2000, which is active in the performance of multimedia projects.
+As a stage director and visual artist, he has served as artistic director of the multimedia collective vocal–instrumental ensemble CRWTH since 2000.

-He taught counterpoint, harmony, rhythm, space, and text and music relationships at IRCAM from 1998–2002 and has taught analysis, composition and new music at the Université Marc Bloch in Strasbourg since 1999.
+He taught counterpoint, harmony, rhythm, space, and text and music relationships at IRCAM from 1998–2002 and analysis, composition and new music at the Université Strasbourg-II from 1999–2014.
+He then taught composition at the Universität der Künste Berlin from 2014–19.
+He has taught as Professor für Komposition at the Anton Bruckner Privatuniversität in Linz since 2024.

 CONTACT INFORMATION